OpenDSA/OpenDSA/RST/en/Design/ADT.rst

 The definition of the data type in terms of an ADT is its logical form.
 The implementation of the data type as a data structure is its physical form.
-Sometimes you may see the term *concrete implementation*, but the word concrete is redundant.
+Sometimes you might see the term *concrete implementation*, but the word concrete is redundant.
 The figure below illustrates this relationship between logical and physical forms for data types.